 Airfare to and from Iceland, ground transportation to and from airport in Iceland, meals for seven days while in Reykjavik

-All CCA summer study-abroad courses (including the New York Studio and Marfa Fieldwork Project) are coordinated by the Office of Special Programs.
+All CCA summer study-abroad courses (including the New York Studio) are coordinated by the Office of Special Programs.